On the size of subsets of $\mathbb{F}_q^n$ avoiding solutions to linear systems with repeated columns: Introduction

 \subsection{Overview of the main ideas and organization of this paper}

 \paragraph{Main ideas.} There are two new techniques in this paper.

 First, the majority of our results depend on a `replacement trick'.
 This trick works roughly as follows.
-If the $j_1$-th and $j_2$-th columns of $A$ are non-zero multiples of one another, and if we have a long enough list $\{(x_1^{(i)},\ldots,x_k^{(i)})\}_{i=1}^L$ of pairwise disjoint solutions to \mytag{}, then we use tricoloured sum-free sets to recombine these solutions to obtain new solutions of \mytag{}.
-This is done by taking one of the solutions from this list, say $(x_1^{(i)},\ldots,x_k^{(i)})$, and replacing $x_{j_1}^{(i)}$ and $x_{j_2}^{(i)}$ by (respectively) $x_{j_1}^{(i')}$ and $x_{j_2}^{(i'')}$, for some $i',i'' \neq i$.
-We show in \autoref{cor:single-replacement} that there exists $i \in [L]$ which admits one such replacement (the `single replacement trick'), and in \autoref{cor:multiple-replacement} that there exists $i \in [L]$ which admits many replacements (the `multiple replacement trick').
+If the $j_1$-th and $j_2$-th columns of $A$ are non-zero multiples of one another, and if we have a long enough list $\{(\myvec{x_1^{(i)}},\ldots,\myvec{x_k^{(i)}})\}_{i=1}^L$ of pairwise disjoint solutions to \mytag{}, then we use tricoloured sum-free sets to recombine these solutions to obtain new solutions of \mytag{}.
+This is done by taking one of the solutions from this list, say $(\myvec{x_1^{(i)}},\ldots,\myvec{x_k^{(i)}})$, and replacing $\myvec{x_{j_1}^{(i)}}$ and $\myvec{x_{j_2}^{(i)}}$ by (respectively) $\myvec{x_{j_1}^{(i')}}$ and $\myvec{x_{j_2}^{(i'')}}$, for some $i',i'' \neq i$.
+We show in \cref{cor:single-replacement} that there exists $i \in [L]$ which admits one such replacement (the `single replacement trick'), and in \cref{cor:multiple-replacement} that there exists $i \in [L]$ which admits many replacements (the `multiple replacement trick').

-The second main ingredient in our proofs is \autoref{lem:matrix-pigeonhole}, which shows that every subset $S \subseteq \F_q^n$ of size at least $q^{1 + (1 - \frac{1}{k})n}$ contains generic solutions to every linear system in $k$ variables.
+The second main ingredient in our proofs is \cref{lem:matrix-pigeonhole}, which shows that, for every subset $S \subseteq \F_q^n$ of size at least $q^{1 + (1 - \frac{1}{k})n}$, the difference set $S - S$ contains linearly generic solutions to every linear system in $k$ variables (even systems with $k < 2m + 1$).
 The proof relies only on a simple counting argument, using the pigeonhole principle.

-We point out that this paper does not make use of the full strength of \autoref{thm:intro:Tao}, as we only use the slice rank method for $3$-tensors.
-(The replacement trick relies on tricoloured sum-free sets, and \autoref{lem:matrix-pigeonhole} does not rely on the slice rank method at all.)
+We point out that this paper does not make use of the full strength of \cref{thm:intro:Tao}, as we only use the slice rank method for $3$-tensors.
+Indeed, the replacement trick relies on tricoloured sum-free sets, and \cref{lem:matrix-pigeonhole} does not rely on the slice rank method at all.

-\paragraph{The constants.} \myautoref{thm:intro:moderate}{itm:intro:mod:nz}, \myautoref{thm:intro:temperate}{itm:intro:tmp:nz}, and \autoref{thm:intro:rank} rely only on the replacement trick.
-Hence, the base of the exponent in the upper bounds from these theorems is equal to $\Gamma_q$, the constant from the bound on tricoloured sum-free sets (see \autoref{thm:tricoloured}).
+\paragraph{The constants.} \MyCref{thm:intro:moderate}{itm:intro:mod:nz}, \mycref{thm:intro:temperate}{itm:intro:tmp:nz}, and \cref{thm:intro:rank} rely only on the replacement trick.
+Hence, the base of the exponent in the upper bounds from these theorems\hair\footnote{By `the base of the exponent in the upper bound', we mean the constant $\gamma < q$ in the upper bound $\beta \cdot \gamma^n$.} is equal to $\Gamma_q$, the constant from the bound on tricoloured sum-free sets (see \cref{thm:tricoloured}).